 The amount of local water conserved, which is typically the primary component of Basin replenishment, is dependent upon the amount of precipitation on the tributary watershed, resulting runoff, and the subsequent water replenishment activities of DPW.
 Historically, when the Basin experiences average to above-average precipitation, it results in a larger amount of local water available to replenish the Basin and the groundwater elevation increases.
-Examples of this relationship are shown on Figure 4 (see 1977-78, 1982-83, 2004-05, and 2022-23).
+Examples of this relationship are shown on Figure 4 (see 1977-78, 1982-83, 2004-05, 2022-23 and 2023-24).
 The occurrence and duration of annual rainfall is also an important factor.
 For example, a large amount of rainfall over a short period of time may result in limited replenishment to the Basin due to surface flows exceeding water replenishment capabilities and even result in flow of local runoff to the ocean.
 Also, rainfall that follows severe dry periods will often result in lower runoff amounts due to dry soil absorbing effects in the watershed.

-Unexpected above-normal rainfall in the Basin watershed so far during fiscal year 2023-24 has been about 142 percent of average through April 30, 2024.
-Although DPW replenishment records are incomplete this time of year, preliminary data indicate approximately 70,700 acre-feet (about 64 percent of annual average) of local runoff was replenished in the Basin between October 1, 2023 and March 31, 2024.
-The average annual local water Basin replenishment has averaged about 110,000 acre-feet prior to the recent drought.
-Based on historical records when annual rainfall was around 20 inches, annual local runoff replenishment in the last 15 years has been about 100,000 acre-feet.
-Replenishment of local water is expected to continue into June 2024.
+Below normal rainfall in the Basin watershed so far during fiscal year 2024-25 has been about 45 percent of average through April 2025.
+Although DPW replenishment records are incomplete this time of year, preliminary data indicate approximately 23,700 acre-feet (about 23 percent of annual average) of local runoff was replenished in the Basin between October 1, 2024 and March 31, 2025.
+The average annual local water Basin replenishment has averaged about 110,000 acrefeet, prior to the recent long-term drought.

-In addition, if the SWP allocation is increased (expected), MWD plans to deliver imported water into the Basin (into MWD's Cyclic Storage account) in the summer.
-Figure 1A includes a projection of the Key Well elevation assuming MWD delivers and replenishes 50,000 acre-feet in calendar year 2024 and the Basin experiences dry conditions.
+In addition, MWD began delivering imported water into the Basin (into MWD's Cyclic Storage account) in the spring 2025.
+Figure 1 includes a projection of the Key Well elevation assuming MWD delivers and replenishes 100,000 acre-feet in calendar year 2025 and the Basin experiences dry conditions.